 If you want professional help with grief counseling in San Diego, you can reach out to us in Mission Valley or our North County offices.

-Rina Podolsky is an Associate Marriage and Family Therapist at Estes Therapy.
+Rina Podolsky is a Licensed Marriage and Family Therapist at Estes Therapy.
 She works with individuals and couples facing loss, grief, and relationship struggles.
 She also works with grieving marriage loss.
 Rina has advance training in Emotionally Focused Therapy with couples, and offers therapy in both Spanish and English.
 Learn more about Rina.